sillsdev/ArtOfReading/README.md

 If you don't know about setting the PATH variable, this process is probably going to be more technical than you are used to.
 The first 3 programs below will each need to have an entry in your Windows PATH variable, and you're going to have to add it.
 There are various tutorials.
 Here's a good Google query to use: https://www.google.com/search?q=set+windows+path+variable+-java&oq=set+windows+path+variable+-java.
 Note that if you have a CMD window open, it won't "see" changes you've made to the PATH variable.
 You need to close the CMD window and re-open.

+Add this folder (where this readme and process-images.bat are) to your PATH (this will help in finding pngout).

 ## ExifTool

 ExifTool is used to embed your intellectual property information into each image.
 Get it at http://www.sno.phy.queensu.ca/~phil/exiftool/ and install it.
+In April 2018, it does not have an actual installer, so here are some steps:
+1. Get the "windows executable", unzip it into this folder, alongside the file named 'process-images.bat'.
+2. Rename it from "exiftool(-k).exe" to just "exiftool.exe".

-Verify that if you open a new CMD window, this command works:
+Verify that if you open a new CMD window and cd to this folder, this command works:

     exiftool -ver